abderrahmane02tahiri/BookHub/README.md

 ## Contributing
 Contributions to this project are welcome.
 If you encounter any issues, have ideas for improvements, or would like to add new features, please submit a pull request.
 Be sure to follow best coding practices and maintain clear and concise code.

-## Acknowledgments
-I would like to express my gratitude to the team at Promamec for their support and guidance during my internship, which made this project possible.

-For any questions or inquiries about this project, please feel free to reach out.

-Thank you for your interest in the Promamec Resource Management System!

 ## License